Chang Phueak, Chiang Mai

 Chang Phueak (ช้างเผือก) is a tambon (subdistrict) of Mueang Chiang Mai District, in Chiang Mai Province, Thailand.
+The tambon is home to the Chiang Mai National Museum, which traces northern Thai history and culture.
+Rama IX Lanna Park has lakes and picnic spots, and winding roads lead into mountainous Doi Suthep-Pui National Park.

-In 2010 it had a population of 9,191 people.
+In 2010, it had a population of 9,191 people.
 The tambon contains five villages, including Khun Chang Khian and others.